 Regis Middle School believes in the importance of service and helping others.
-We require at least 10 hours of service to be completed by June 1 of each school year.
+We require at least 10 hours of service to be completed by May 31st of each school year.
 We encourage our service hours to be done in the company of an adult the student knows.
-Students should bring the Regis Middle School Service Form with them when volunteering.
+Students should bring the Middle School Service Hours Reporting Form with them when volunteering.
 That way, the organization supervisor or neighbor can sign the form.

 Regis High School’s Service Learning Program is based on the tenet that learning and service are connected to the intellectual and moral development of each student.
 The goal for our students is to serve our community in a variety of ways, helping others outside of their immediate circle.